-The Registrant has submitted a testing proposal for testing the analogue substance Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, Distilled ("Distilled Grade"), with List No. 700-991-6, for long-term toxicity testing on sediment organisms Sediment-water Chironomid toxicity test using spiked sediment (OECD 218) with the following justification: "It is proposed that the study is carried out according to OECD Test Guideline 218 "Sediment-Water Chironomid Toxicity using Spiked Sediment" and to GLP.
-This study will assess the effects of prolonged exposure of Cashew Nutshell Extract, Decarboxylated, Distilled (Distilled Grade) to the sediment-dwelling larvae of the freshwater dipteran Chironomus sp."
+The Registrant has submitted a testing proposal for testing the analogue substance Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, Distilled ("Distilled Grade"), with EC No 700-991-6, for long-term toxicity testing on sediment organisms Sedimentwater Chironomid toxicity test using spiked sediment (OECD 218).

+There is currently no standard information requirement available for the substance subject to the present decision, manufactured in quantities of 100-1 000 tonnes per year.
+However the Registrant has indicated a need to generate this information with the following justification: "It is proposed that the study is carried out according to OECD Test Guideline 218 "Sediment-Water Chironomid Toxicity using Spiked Sediment" and to GLP.
+This study will assess the effects of prolonged exposure of Cashew Nutshell Extract, Decarboxylated, Distilled (Distilled Grade) to the sediment-dwelling larvae of the freshwater dipteran Chironomus sp.".

-The Registrant proposed testing with the analogue substance Nutshell Extract, Decarboxylated, Distilled (Distilled Grade) with List No. 700-991-6.
+The Registrant proposed testing with the analogue substance Nutshell Extract, Decarboxylated, Distilled (Distilled Grade) with List No .700-991-6.
 The proposed adaptation according to Annex XI, Section 1.5, is not accepted, and the test must be performed on the registered substance.